You Showed Me: Salt-N-Pepa version

-American rap trio Salt-N-Pepa incorporated parts of the song into their version, also called "You Showed Me", on their 1990 album, Blacks' Magic.
-It was released as the sixth and final single from that album.
-This single charted on the US Hot 100 and also reached No. 15 on the UK Singles Chart when it was released as a single in 1991.
+American rap trio Salt-N-Pepa incorporated parts of the song into their version of "You Showed Me" on their third album, Blacks' Magic (1990).
+It was released in November 1991 by Next Plateau Records as the sixth and final single from that album.
+This single charted on the US Billboard Hot 100 and also reached No. 15 on the UK Singles Chart when it was released as a single in 1991.

+Critical reception

+Ian Gittins from Melody Maker wrote, "The always vaguely-likeable Salt 'N' Pepa return with a sharp and sassy track which uses the same farty horn motif as their "Tramp" debut of three years back."